ZhimingDeng5/academicpages/_pages/about.md

 Publications

 A. Peer-reviewed Journal Articles

-(1) Yin, S., Fan, J., Jin, Y., & Stapleton, P. (2024).
-[Towards a framework of critical thinking for assessing EAP speaking.
-Journal of English for Academic Purposes, 1-14.](https://doi.org/10.1016/j.jeap.2024.101426)  [SSCI, Q1 in Linguistics and Education, JIF: 3.1]
+**Yin, S.**, Fan, J., Jin, Y., & Stapleton, P. (2024).
+[Towards a framework of critical thinking for assessing EAP speaking. *Journal of English for Academic Purposes, 1-14.*](https://doi.org/10.1016/j.jeap.2024.101426)
+[SSCI, Q1 in Linguistics and Education, JIF: 3.1]

-(2) Yin, S., Guo, K., & Li, D. (2024).
-[To Assign a Topic or Not: Examining Critical Thinking in English as a Foreign Language Speaking.
-RELC Journal, 1-14.](https://doi.org/10.1177/00336882231222651) [SSCI, Q1 in Linguistics, JIF: 3.6]
+**Yin, S.**, Guo, K., & Li, D. (2024).
+[To Assign a Topic or Not: Examining Critical Thinking in English as a Foreign Language Speaking. *RELC Journal, 1-14.*](https://doi.org/10.1177/00336882231222651)
+[SSCI, Q1 in Linguistics, JIF: 3.6]

-(3) Sun, Q., Chen, F., & Yin, S. (2023).
-[The role and features of peer assessment feedback in college English writing.
-Frontiers in Psychology, 13:1070618, 1-16.](https://doi.org/10.3389/fpsyg.2022.1070618) [SSCI, Q1 in Psychology, JIF: 3.8]
+Sun, Q., Chen, F., & **Yin, S.** (2023).
+[The role and features of peer assessment feedback in college English writing. *Frontiers in Psychology, 13:1070618, 1-16.*](https://doi.org/10.3389/fpsyg.2022.1070618)
+[SSCI, Q1 in Psychology, JIF: 3.8]

-(4) Yin, S. & Jin, Y. (2022).[The effect of critical thinking on the performances of integrated speaking assessments.
-Foreign Languages and Their Teaching, 327(6): 66-77.](https://doi.org/10.13458/j.cnki.flatt.004905) [CSSCI-indexed, Top journal in China]
+**Yin, S.** & Jin, Y. (2022).[The effect of critical thinking on the performances of integrated speaking assessments. *Foreign Languages and Their Teaching, 327(6): 66-77.*](https://doi.org/10.13458/j.cnki.flatt.004905)
+[CSSCI-indexed, Top journal in China]

-(5) Yin, S., Chen, F., & Chang, H. (2022).
-[Assessment as learning: How does peer assessment function in students’ learning?
-Frontiers in Psychology, 13: 912568, 1-14.](https://doi.org/10.3389/fpsyg.2022.912568) [SSCI, Q1 in Psychology, JIF: 3.8]
+**Yin, S.**, Chen, F., & Chang, H. (2022).
+[Assessment as learning: How does peer assessment function in students’ learning? *Frontiers in Psychology, 13: 912568, 1-14.*](https://doi.org/10.3389/fpsyg.2022.912568)
+[SSCI, Q1 in Psychology, JIF: 3.8]

-(6) Sun, H. & Yin, S. (2022).
-[Review of Language Aptitude: Advancing Theory, Testing, Research and Practice.
-Assessing Writing, 51 (1)：1-4.](https://doi.org/10.1016/j.asw.2021.100588) [SSCI, Q1 in Linguistics, JIF: 4.2]
+Sun, H. & **Yin, S.** (2022).
+[Review of Language Aptitude: Advancing Theory, Testing, Research and Practice. *Assessing Writing, 51 (1)：1-4.*](https://doi.org/10.1016/j.asw.2021.100588)
+[SSCI, Q1 in Linguistics, JIF: 4.2]

 B. Conference papers

-(1) **Yin, S.** (2024).
+**Yin, S.** (2024).
 Conceptualizing and operationalizing the construct of critical thinking in EAP speaking: The development and validation of a rating scale.
-In Proceedings of the 45th Language Testing Research Colloquium (LTRC) 2024, Innsbruck, Austria.
+In Proceedings of *the 45th Language Testing Research Colloquium (LTRC) 2024*, Innsbruck, Austria.
 Research paper presentation.

-(2) **Yin, S.**., Jin, Y., & Fan, J. (2024) Understanding critical thinking in EAP speaking: Evidence from the CET-SET6.
-Academic Forum on English Language Testing in Asia (AFELTA) 2024, Singapore.
+**Yin, S.**., Jin, Y., & Fan, J. (2024) Understanding critical thinking in EAP speaking: Evidence from the CET-SET6. *Academic Forum on English Language Testing in Asia (AFELTA) 2024*, Singapore.
 Research paper presentation.

-(3) **Yin, S.** (2023).
+**Yin, S.** (2023).
 Assessing critical thinking in EAP speaking: Design and validation of a rating scale.
-In Proceedings of the 44th Language Testing Research Colloquium (LTRC) 2023, New York City, United States. presentation.
+In Proceedings of *the 44th Language Testing Research Colloquium (LTRC) 2023*, New York City, United States. presentation.

-(4) **Yin, S.** (2022).
+**Yin, S.** (2022).
 Assessing critical thinking in EAP speaking: Development and validation of a rating scale.
-In Proceedings of the 8th Annual International Conference of the Asian Association for Language Assessment (AALA) 2022, Chennai, India. poster, slides.
+In Proceedings of *the 8th Annual International Conference of the Asian Association for Language Assessment (AALA) 2022*, Chennai, India. poster, slides.

-(5) Sun, Q., Chen, F. & **Yin, S.** (2022).
-Understanding diversified evaluation in ESL writing classroom: An insight from effectiveness of peer assessment feedback.
-New Direction 2022, British Council, England.
+Sun, Q., Chen, F. & **Yin, S.** (2022).
+Understanding diversified evaluation in ESL writing classroom: An insight from effectiveness of peer assessment feedback. *New Direction 2022*, British Council, England.
 Slides.

-(6) **Yin, S.** (2021).
+**Yin, S.** (2021).
 Investigating the Relationships Between Test Takers’ Critical Thinking Ability and Their Performances on Speaking Task：A Case Study of TOEFL Integrated Speaking Task.
-In Proceedings of the 19th World Congress of Applied Linguistics (AILA) 2021, Groningen, the Netherlands. poster, slides.
+In Proceedings of *the 19th World Congress of Applied Linguistics (AILA) 2021*, Groningen, the Netherlands. poster, slides.

-(7) **Yin, S.** (2021).
+**Yin, S.** (2021).
 Validating dynamic assessment: an argument-based approach.
-In Proceedings of The Sixth Conference on Language Testing and Assessment 2021, pp.42.
+In Proceedings of *The Sixth Conference on Language Testing and Assessment 2021*, pp.42.
 Shanghai, China. paper, slides.

-(8) **Yin, S.** & Chen, F. (2021).
+**Yin, S.** & Chen, F. (2021).
 Assessing by peers: How it benefits students’ learning.
-In Proceedings of the 7th Annual International Conference of the Asian Association for Language Assessment (AALA) 2021, Seoul, Korea. paper, slides.
+In Proceedings of *the 7th Annual International Conference of the Asian Association for Language Assessment (AALA) 2021*, Seoul, Korea. paper, slides.

-(9) **Yin, S.** (2020).
+**Yin, S.** (2020).
 On Integrated Speaking Test Performance and its Relation with Critical Thinking: A Case Study of TOEFL Integrated Speaking Task.
-In Proceedings of the Fifth International Conference on Language Testing and Assessment.
+In Proceedings of *the Fifth International Conference on Language Testing and Assessment*.
 Guangzhou, China. paper, slides.

 C. Translation book

 Yang, M. & **Yin, S.** (2020).
 Dark Genius of Wall Street: The Misunderstood Life of Jay Gould, King of the Robber Barons.
 Shanghai: Shanghai University of Finance and Economics.
 ISBN: 978-7-5642-3580-2/F· 3580

 Work in Progress

-Assessing Critical Thinking in EAP Speaking: Development and Validation of a Rating Scale
+**Assessing Critical Thinking in EAP Speaking: Development and Validation of a Rating Scale**
 (with Yan Jin, Jason Fan, and Ute Knoch)

-Investigating Critical Thinking in Chatbot Supported Group Discussion
+**Investigating Critical Thinking in Chatbot Supported Group Discussion**
 (with Kai Guo and Deliang Wang)

-Integrating Critical Thinking in EAP writing
+**Integrating Critical Thinking in EAP writing**
 (with Chengyuan Yu and Peng Xin)

-Presentation versus Discussion: A Sequential Analysis of Critical Thinking in EAP speaking
+**Presentation versus Discussion: A Sequential Analysis of Critical Thinking in EAP speaking**

 Teaching
 ======
 Current: The University of Melbourne, School of Languages and Linguistics
 **Academic English 1 (ESLA10003)**, **Advanced Self-Editing (ESLA90002)** at undergraduate level and **Language Assessment (LING 9009)** at postgraduate level.

 Previous: Shanghai Polytechnic University, School of Foreign Languages and Cultural Communication
 **General Academic English**, **Introduction to Linguistics and Applied Linguistics**, **Second Language Acquisition** and **Language Assessment and Pedagogy** at undergraduate level.